FAQs

 Q. If we bring our own bikes, can we take them on the trail & shuttle?

 A. Yes.
-The shuttles are equipped to transport regular bikes from the Pearson Trailhead to the Roland Trailhead or vice versa.
-We currently transport regular bikes, mtn bikes, recumbent bikes, bikes built for two, canvas type child trailers and adult tricycles.
-We ask that you make special arrangements thru our reservations office 208.744.1234 x19 for wheel chairs.
+The shuttles are equipped to transport regular bikes from the Pearson Trailhead to the Roland Trailhead (or vice versa).
+We currently transport regular bikes, mtn bikes, recumbent bikes, bikes built for two, canvas type child trailers, adult tricycles & e-Bikes.
+We ask that you make special arrangements thru our reservations office 208.744.1234 x440 for wheel chairs.

-NOTE: E-Bikes & Fat Bikes are considerably heavier or have fatter tires.
-We charge an additional $10 over and above the standard shuttle fee to deal with any oversized or heavier bikes.
-See prices on the shuttle page.
-Yes we transport them either in our busses, trucks or trailers along with all the other bikes.
+Yes we transport them either in our busses, on the back of trucks or in trailers, along with all the other bikes.
 These services are available to use but please understand - all bikes and other conveyances transported using the shuttles are transported at your own risk.
 A higher fee is being charged for all e-Bikes, Fat Tire Bikes and any bikes that are heavier, or longer than one of our standard rental bikes.

 Q. Is it best to park at the top or bottom of the trail?
 Where can we park should we wish to avoid the 1.66 mile long St. Paul Pass Tunnel?

-For those wishing to by-pass the St. Paul Pass Tunnel, simply drive past the East Portal parking area turnoff and follow the Road 506 signs for 5 miles to the Roland trailhead.
-This section of Road 506 climbs up over Roland Summit.
+For those wishing to by-pass the St. Paul Pass Tunnel, simply drive past the East Portal parking area turnoff and follow the FS RT 506 signs for 5 miles to the Roland trailhead.
+This section of Road 506 climbs up and over Roland Summit.
 Please be aware, it becomes a single lane road in some segments, but there is two way traffic.
-The distance from Roland to the bottom trailhead at Pearson is approximately 12.6 miles. but the drive can take 50 minutes.
+The distance from Roland to the bottom trailhead at Pearson is only 12.6 miles, but the drive can take 50 minutes.

 Q. How long is the trail?